giuliocerruto/MC-uncertainty-embedding/README.md

 Three different modes have been implemented to perform this task.

-All three share the first step, i.e. the computation of the mean of predicted probabilities over *mc_replications* run of the forward pass.
+All three share the first step, i.e. the computation of the mean of the predicted probabilities over *mc_replications* runs of the forward pass.
 The result is, for each sample, a *C*-dimensional array, where *C* is the number of classes.

 A further explanation of each mode follows below.